aria2/aria2/README.rst

 Linux.
 The MinGW (http://www.mingw.org/) may not be able to build aria2.

+The easiest way to build Windows binary is use Dockerfile.mingw.
+See Dockerfile.mingw how to build binary.
+If you cannot use Dockerfile, then continue to read following paragraphs.

 Basically, after compiling and installing depended libraries, you can do cross-compile just passing appropriate ``--host`` option and specifying ``CPPFLAGS``, ``LDFLAGS`` and ``PKG_CONFIG_LIBDIR``